SL-1: Consequences

-The accident caused SL-1's design to be abandoned and future reactors to be designed so that a single control rod removal would not have the ability to produce very large excess reactivity.
+The accident caused SL-1's design to be abandoned and future reactors to be designed so that a single control rod removal could not produce very large excess reactivity.
 Today this is known as the "one stuck rod" criterion and requires complete shutdown capability even with the most reactive rod stuck in the fully withdrawn position.
-The documentation and procedures required for operating nuclear reactors expanded substantially, becoming far more formal as procedures that had previously taken two pages expanded to hundreds.
+The documentation and procedures required for operating nuclear reactors expanded substantially and became far more formal; procedures that had previously taken two pages expanded to hundreds.
 Radiation meters were changed to allow higher ranges for emergency response activities.

 Although portions of the center of SL-1's core had been vaporized briefly, very little corium was recovered.
-The fuel plates showed signs of catastrophic destruction leaving voids, but "no appreciable amount of glazed molten material was recovered or observed."
+The fuel plates showed signs of catastrophic destruction leaving voids, but "no appreciable amount of glazed molten material was recovered or observed".
 Additionally, "There is no evidence of molten material having flowed out between the plates."
 It is believed that rapid cooling of the core was responsible for the small amount of molten material.
 There was insufficient heat generated for any corium to reach or penetrate the bottom of the reactor vessel.

-Despite the SL-1 reactor building containing most of the radioactivity, iodine-131 levels on plant buildings reached fifty times background levels downwind during several days of monitoring.
+The SL-1 reactor building contained most of the radioactivity, but iodine-131 levels on plant buildings downwind reached 50 times background levels during several days of monitoring.
 Radiation surveys of the Support Facilities Building, for example, indicated high contamination in halls, but light contamination in offices.
-Radiation exposure limits prior to the accident were 100 röntgens to save a life and 25 to save valuable property.
+Radiation exposure limits before the accident were 100 röntgens to save a life and 25 to save valuable property.
 During the response to the accident, 22 people received doses of 3 to 27 Röntgens full-body exposure.
 Removal of radioactive waste and disposal of the three bodies eventually exposed 790 people to harmful levels of radiation.
 In March 1962, the AEC awarded certificates of heroism to 32 participants in the response.

-After a pause for evaluation of procedures, the Army continued its use of reactors, operating the Mobile Low-Power Reactor (ML-1), which started full power operation on February 28, 1963, becoming the smallest nuclear power plant on record to do so.
+After a pause for evaluation of procedures, the Army continued its use of reactors, operating the Mobile Low-Power Reactor (ML-1), which started full-power operation on February 28, 1963, becoming the smallest nuclear power plant on record to do so.
 This design was eventually abandoned after corrosion problems.
 While the tests had shown that nuclear power was likely to have lower total costs, the financial pressures of the Vietnam War caused the Army to favor lower initial costs and it stopped the development of its reactor program in 1965, although the existing reactors continued operating (MH-1A until 1977).

+McKinley was buried in Arlington National Cemetery in a double lead-lined casket, encased in concrete and surrounded by a metal vault.
+A note in the file warned that the body must not be moved.